Industry

 Common HR redaction pitfalls

 Email chains are particularly problematic.
-The same email thread might be printed or saved multiple times, with different amounts of the chain included.
-Redacting a name in one copy but missing it in another version of the same thread is embarrassingly common.
+The same thread might be saved multiple times with different portions included.
+Redacting a name in one copy but missing it in another version of the same thread is a common oversight.
+Check for duplicates before finalising any disclosure.

-Absence records and return-to-work notes often contain health information that qualifies as special category data under GDPR Article 9.
-This requires extra care - not just redaction but also consideration of whether the document should be included in the disclosure at all.
+Absence records and return-to-work notes often contain health information.
+Under the ADA and FMLA, employer records about employee medical conditions require careful handling - not just redaction but also consideration of whether the document should be included in a particular disclosure at all.

-Payroll data sometimes appears in unexpected places.
+Payroll data surfaces in unexpected places.
 A budget spreadsheet might include individual salary figures alongside project allocations.
-A purchase order might reference an individual's expense claim with their home address.
+A purchase order might reference an expense claim with a home address.
+Neither looks like "HR data" at first glance.

 Calendar entries and meeting invites contain attendee names, times, and sometimes agenda items that reference individuals.
-These are easy to overlook when compiling a SAR response.
+Easy to overlook.

 Disclaimer: This guide is for informational purposes only and does not constitute legal, medical, or professional advice.
 Consult a qualified professional for advice specific to your situation.